Mutusva/capitec-assessment/README.md

 There will be need of two files capitec-shares.js and capitec-shares.css, in the same directory and only reference the javascript file in any page where the widget need to be place.

-I seperated the two file in to address separation of concerns, and not convolute one file with both javascript and css.
+I seperated the two file to address separation of concerns, and not convolute one file with both javascript and css.

 Testing the widget: